EYFS Curriculum Statement

 - Faith: The Catholic Faith is central to pupils’ development and understanding of the world, including the expectations they must have of themselves and the responsibilities they have to others, particularly those in need.
 Our children learn to be compassionate individuals who understand that everyone should be valued and respected.
 This helps to prepare them for life in modern Britain.

-- Language: Many of our children enter the school with low levels of spoken language and, without suitable exposure to the wider language of subject domains, this may impede their development and opportunities.
+- Language: We don’t want any child to be left behind, so we aim to ensure that all children are exposed to the wider language of subject domains in order to make sure that no child’s development and opportunities are impeded.
 We aim to surround our children in a language-rich environment that provides plenty of back-and-forth interactions with adults and peers and gives children the language they need to become good communicators and writers.

 - Opportunities: We recognise that in the challenging urban context in which the school is set, opportunities such as access to cultural experiences can be diminished, reducing exposure to inspirational art, music, theatre and much more.
 We aim to plan teaching and learning opportunities to ensure that we address this cultural deficit.